 WaterField Designs began working closely with customers way back in 1998 when Sony Vaio laptop users requested that Gary create a protective covering to fit their computers.
 At the time, there were so many different types of PCs that most bag manufacturers only offered sleeves for the general market, usually in three generic sizes — small, medium, and large.
 As a result of these customer requests, the custom-fit SleeveCase was born.
-This first SleevecCase came in only in one size, customized for that specific laptop.
+This first SleevecCase came in only in one size, customized for that specific Sony laptop.

 Working with Sony Vaio owners, Gary developed the collaborative design process that the company still uses today.
 How does the WaterField community-sourced design process work?